College of Arts, Social Sciences, and Humanities

 Research Methods in Politics and Government

 An analysis of politics, public policy and government administration utilizing contemporary research methods.
 Special emphasis is placed on the scientific method and the basic elements of research, research design, measurement, and data analysis utilizing statistical software.
-Prerequisite: POL 101 or POL 102; MTH 145; six additional credits in political science.
+Prerequisite: MTH 123, STAT 145, or placement into MTH 150 or higher.
 Offered Fall, Spring.

 POL 370 Cr.3